Last Updated on September 29, 2025, by David

 Conventional sealants often contain solvents that emit volatile organic compounds (VOCs), which can linger in the air and negatively affect indoor air quality.
 Today, eco-friendly alternatives utilise water-based formulations that are low in VOCs and safe for households with children and pets.

-When selecting a cleaner, seek products labelled as “biodegradable,” “plant-based,” or “stone-safe.”
-These options are specially designed to lift dirt without damaging the porous surface of terracotta.
+When selecting a cleaner, look for products labelled “biodegradable,” “plant-based,” or “stone-safe.”
+These options are specifically designed to lift dirt without damaging terracotta's porous surface.
 Brands specialising in natural stone care frequently provide concentrated solutions that can be diluted for everyday use, minimising waste and packaging.

 Child- and Pet-Safe Cleaning Alternatives